Centre Director Cultural & Media Policy Studies

 Current research projects

-I have just completed a monograph for IB Tauris entitled Media and Water and I completed with Dr Kristyn Gorton (York) a book entitled Inheriting British Television: Memories, Archives and Industries (BFI) based on a British Academy Small Grant (2013-2014) which drew together television scholars, producers, creatives and television archivists.
+I have just completed a monograph for IB Tauris entitled Media and Water and I completed with Dr Kristyn Gorton (York) a book entitled Remembering British Television: Audiences, Archive and Industry (BFI) based on a British Academy Small Grant (2013-2014) which drew together television scholars, producers, creatives and television archivists.
 This has been extended into new research with Prof Matt Hills and Prof Jonathan Gray on paratextual media and memory sudies during 2016-2017 with a publication on Dr Who.

 Since 2012, I have been working with Karen Worcman (Museu da Pessoa, Brazil), Prof Gilson Schwartz (University of Sao Paulo, Brazil) and Dr Carlos Falci (University of Minas Gerai, Belo Horizonte, Brazil) on the following projects: Beyond the Digital: Collective Memory and Social Networks in Emerging Global Conflicts funded by the British Council/FAPESP; Memory as Metadata funded by Warwick's Brazil Partnership Fund; and a series of events during 2015 with Brazilian colleagues funded through the Institute of Advanced Study's Visiting Fellowship Scheme.
 My focus on storytelling and the environment continues as a research strand after the Flood Memories project completed.
 I am working with Prof. Rob Procter (Computer Science) on an ESRCIAA funded project entitled Developing a Flood Memory App (2015).
 From 2014-2019, I will be co-investigator with Prof Lindsey McEwen (UWE) in the Natural Environment Research Council funded project: Developing a Drought Narrative Resource in a Multi-Stakeholder Decision-Making Utility for Drought Risk Management or DRY (Drought Risk and You).
 During 2016-2017 I will be visiting Bauru, Brazil to explore Narratives of Water and digital hydro-citizenship with Dr Danilo Rothberg in a Warwick-Fapesp funded project with the State University of Sao Paulo.
 With colleagues at Warwick I am co-investigator of the Waterproofing Data project (2018-2020) and consultant to the Fapesp funded MEANDRO Project in Brazil (2018-2020).
 I am currently researching for a monograph entitled Mediating Water: Communication, Culture and Perception that synthesises all of the media research on flood and drought.

 Teaching and supervisionI teach on the following MA modules: